 - (a) Mayor's Responsibilities - (1) The mayor shall be the presiding officer at all meetings.
 The mayor pro-tem shall preside in the absence or disability of the mayor as provided by the city charter.
-(All references to "mayor" hereinbelow shall also mean and include the mayor pro-tem when the mayor pro-tem is presiding as mayor.)

-- (2) The mayor shall have a voice in all matters before the council and may make or second motions and vote on all agenda items requiring council action. - (3) The mayor shall preserve order and decorum and shall require council members engaged in debate to limit discussion to the question then under consideration. - (4) The mayor will encourage all council members to participate in council discussion and give each council member an opportunity to speak before allowing any council member the opportunity to speak again on the same subject.
+(All references to "mayor" herein-below shall also mean and include the mayor pro-tem when the mayor pro-tem is presiding as mayor.) - (2) The mayor shall have a voice in all matters before the council and may make or second motions and vote on all agenda items requiring council action. - (3) The mayor shall preserve order and decorum and shall require council members engaged in debate to limit discussion to the question then under consideration. - (4) The mayor will encourage all council members to participate in council discussion and give each council member an opportunity to speak before allowing any council member the opportunity to speak again on the same subject.
 The mayor, at the mayor's discretion, may limit each speaker's comments regarding a particular agenda item to a specific amount of time to ensure efficient use of time, so long as the mayor announces the time limit in advance and applies it equally to all council members. - (5) The mayor is responsible for keeping the meetings orderly by recognizing each council member for discussion, limiting speaking time, and keeping discussion focused on the agenda item being considered. - (6) Should a conflict arise among council members, the mayor serves as mediator.
+If the mayor is a party to the conflict the mayor pro tem, or a council member not involved in the conflict, will serve as mediator.
+Any mediation that may be required will be scheduled by the city manager or his designee.